 The Southern and interior regions of Colombia seem to be very fond of meat.
 Even dishes like “red bean stew” will (to my surprise) be served along with pork chops!

 I am not a fan of booze.
 I don’t drink much other than the occasional glass of red wine, because I find other drinks heavy and overpowering.
-Yet, in Colombia, I discovered that cocktails can tasty natural, sweet and [almost] healthy.
+Yet, in Colombia, I discovered that cocktails can be natural, sweet and almost healthy!
 Here, cocktails are usually made with fresh juices and real fruit, blended to make refreshing drinks but with the kick that is expected from alcohol.
 And the best part?
-You don’t need to go to a bar or club to enjoy these, as busy town squares (like Plaza Trinidad in Getsemaní, Cartagena) will sometimes have live cocktail stations.
+You don’t need to go to a bar or club to enjoy, as busy town squares (like Plaza Trinidad in Getsemaní, Cartagena) will sometimes have live cocktail stations.

 Because you’ll need something to soak up the alcohol, street food vendors have come up with things such as “patacon con todo”.
-Take a base of patacones (flattened fried plantains), and top them with everything that is fatty (yet tasty) that you have in hand: sliced sausages, ham, chorizo, BBQ chicken, beef strips, straw potato fries, tomatoes, lettuce and a runny amount of mayonnaise, spicy sauce and any other sauce you’d fancy!
-Maybe, this is the ultimate hangover food the rest of the world has been missing out on!
+Take a base of patacones (flattened fried plantains), and top them with everything that is fatty (and tasty) that you have in hand: sliced sausages, ham, chorizo, BBQ chicken, beef strips, straw potato fries, tomatoes, lettuce and a runny amount of mayonnaise, spicy sauce and any other sauces you fancy!
+Chances are, this is the ultimate hangover food the rest of the world is missing out on!

 Last but not least… Colombian Coffee!

-Traveling to Colombia and not dedicating some time sampling different coffee brews would be a mistake for anyone into caffeine rushes – like us!
+Traveling to Colombia and not dedicating some time to sample different coffee brews would be a mistake for anyone into caffeine rushes – like us!